shetualima/Heart-Attack-Analysis-Project/Readme.md

     * **(Add any other relevant features in your dataset)**

 * **Data Source:**
-  This dataset was compiled from [mention source of your dataset, e.g., a research paper, a public repository like Kaggle or UCI, or simulated data].
+  This dataset was compiled from a public repository Kaggle

 * ## Data Dictionary